-- 1. Identify library services for study, research, and collaboration (Key Services) - 2.
-Differentiate and employ various research tools and methods to address complex research questions (Research Tools and Methods) - 3.
-Develop and refine search strategies within appropriate information retrieval systems to find meaningful results (Search Strategies) - 4.
-Make deliberate and informed choices about when and how to use information (When and How to Use Information) - 5.
-Recognize the academic, legal, economic, and social factors in the production, access, and use of information (Production, Access, and Use of Information)
+- 1. Identify library services for study, research, and collaboration. - 2.
+Differentiate and employ various research tools and methods to address complex research questions - 3.
+Develop and refine search strategies within appropriate information retrieval systems to find meaningful results - 4.
+Make deliberate and informed choices about when and how to use information - 5.
+Recognize the academic, legal, economic, and social factors in the production, access, and use of information by completing evaluations following library instruction, as well as by employing these skills when completing their coursework.